lenaburdick/lenaburdick.github.io/nbc-datamethods.md

 > 2) Discrepancies in .csv data were identified (not all episodes of every show had a Wikipedia page)
 > 3) Data was copy and pasted in chunks (chunks were broken at discrepancy points) into Airtable
 > 4) Episodes with missing Wikipedia pages were spot-checked to ensure the pages actually did not exist.
-> 5) When applicable, missing Wikipedia links were substituted for fandom Wiki links manually (for example: [LINK]).
+> 5) When applicable, missing Wikipedia links were substituted for fandom Wiki links manually (for example: [The Office - S5E4 - "Baby Shower"](https://theoffice.fandom.com/wiki/Baby_Shower)).
 This process was not fully completed and is a goal for the future.

 ## Seperating Writers & Directors